Lutsk

-Etymology
+A city with almost a thousand years of history, recorded in 1085, Lutsk historically served as an administrative, cultural and religious center in Volhynia.
+The city contains several landmarks in various styles, including Renaissance, Baroque and Neoclassical, the most known being the medieval Lubart's Castle.

+Names and etymology

 Lutsk is an ancient Slavic town, mentioned in the Hypatian Chronicle as Luchesk in the records of 1085.
 The etymology of the name is unclear.
 There are three hypotheses: the name may have been derived from the Old Slavic word luka (an arc or bend in a river), or the name may have originated from Luka (the chieftain of the Dulebs), an ancient Slavic tribe living in this area.
 The name may also have been created after Luchanii (Luchans), an ancient branch of the tribe mentioned above.

-Its historical name in Ukrainian is "Луцьк".
+The city of Lutsk is also historically known by different names in other languages – Łuck, [wutsk]; לוצק ,לויצק; as well as a number of other names.

 History

 According to the legend, Luchesk dates from the 7th century.
 The first known documentary reference dates were from the year 1085.
+In the 11th century, along with the region of Volhynia, the town was contested by the Kyivan Rus' and Poland.
 The town served as the capital of the Principality of Halych-Volynia (founded in 1199) until the rise of Volodymyr.
 The town grew around a wooden stronghold built by a local branch of the Rurik Dynasty.
 At certain times the location functioned as the capital of the principality, but the town did not become an important centre of commerce or culture.